 5. Review Medications and Health Conditions

-• Have a provider check whether prescriptions may increase fall risk.
+Have a provider check whether prescriptions may increase the risk of falls.

 These steps are practical and low-cost, but technology can add another important layer of protection.